lsst-ts/ts_tma_tma-documentation_tma-is_safety-matrix/README.md

 | GIS      | Global Interlock System    |
 | OSS      | Oil Supply System          |
 | STO      | Safe Torque Off            |

+Unexplained fields of the table:

+- *TMA-D-#*: stands for the list of detection (cause) just numbering them starting at 1
+- *TMA-A-#* stands for the list of actuation (effects) just numbering them starting at 1